 - Take handfuls of supplements every day, and wonder what’s really necessary.

-- Hope there’s a shortcut to their fitness goals by popping some pills.
+- Hope there’s a supplement-related shortcut to their fitness goals.

-Before I take people down the path of the best supplement for weight loss or the best supplements for muscle growth, I first emphasize the supplements essential for a solid nutrition foundation.
+Before taking people down the path of the best supplements for weight loss, muscle growth, or other health goals, we first emphasize the supplements essential for a solid nutrition foundation.

-In this article, I’ll cover The Foundational Five, the five essential supplements for optimal health.
+In this article, we’ll cover The Foundational Five, the five essential supplements for optimal health.